Itinerary

 Day 1: Departure to Madrid / Salamanca

 Your journey starts with a drive to Salamanca, a charming university city.
-You will stay two nights at Palacio de San Esteban.
+You will stay for two nights at Palacio de San Esteban.

 Day 2: Salamanca